kingluddite/web-dev-notes/development/tools/build-tools/webpack/02-webpack-tutorial-youtube.md

 ```

 `context: __dirname (the directory we're in)`

-if you're app lived in a directory called app do this
+* If you're app lived in a directory called `app` do this

 `context: __dirname + '/app'`

 `var debug = process.env.NODE_ENV !== "production";`

+## Environment
+* Says if our environment is `production`:
+    - Then do minification
-says if our environment is production then do minification and don't do source mapping
+    - And don't do source mapping

-if it's not production we will consider that debug mode
+* If it's not production we will consider that `debug` mode

-if debug we will inline source maps, otherwise we will have no dev tool at all
+* If debug we will inline source maps, otherwise we will have no dev tool at all

+## Entry Point
-our entry point is `scripts.js` (this is where we're starting off)
+* Our entry point is `scripts.js` (this is where we're starting off)

+## Output
 our output will be put in the `/js` folder and we'll create a file called `scripts.min.js`

+## Debug Mode
-if we are in `debug mode`, no plugins (empty array)
+* If we are in `debug mode`, no plugins (empty array)

+## Production
-if we are in `production environment` we are going to dedupe (strip out duplicate code)
+* If we are in `production environment` we are going to:
+    - dedupe (strip out duplicate code)
-run uglify - get rid of sourcemaps, comments make it production ready
+    - run uglify - get rid of sourcemaps/comments
+    - make our code production ready

 run webpack
 `$ webpack`